-7) Make your chapter a valuable asset to the physics department.
+7) Make your chapter a valuable asset to the physics and/or astronomy department.

 The esprit de corps of your chapter can set the tone for the departmental culture.
 The accomplishments of your chapter can serve as an important and documentable asset in the recruitment of prospective students.
 Your chapter meetings can serve as colloquiums for the department.